-You may have your eyes on a great big hunk of cast iron, to heat your home, but most stoves installed today have around a 5kw nominal (average) output – or just under.
+You may have your eyes on a great big hunk of cast iron, to heat your home, but many stoves installed today only have around a 5kw nominal (average) output – or just under.

 WHY DO MOST STOVES HAVE A NOMINAL HEAT OUTPUT OF 5KW?

-- Because that is all that many living rooms need.
+- Because that is all many standard living rooms need.

 - Because smaller stoves with a lower output have such tiny fire boxes that you are forever adding logs… one by one!

 - Because much more and you need a permanently open vent in your room or a direct air kit linking your stove to the outside.

 - Because most of us live in a Smoke Control Zone and most DEFRA approved stoves for smoke control zones are 5kw.

 - Because even though their nominal output might be 5kw, many are capable of putting out 6, 7 or even 8kw of heat: plenty for most front rooms.

 Obviously most of us don’t live in a standard house – we’ve knocked through, we have french windows which may require more power.
 So try our tool.